Soof4/TheObserver/README.md

 # TheObserver
 A TShock plugin that tries to detect suspicious item activities.

+If you want to read this in another language: [Spanish](https://github.com/Soof4/TheObserver/blob/main/README_SPANISH.md)

 ## Permissions
 | Permissions        | Desciption                                       |
 |--------------------|--------------------------------------------------|